Skip to main content

 5. Creative Directions, which we have published at lengths between one page and 7000 words;

-7. Coda articles of any length up to 6500 words, discussing a cultural issue of a broad kind.
+7. Coda articles of any length up to 6500 words, discussing a broad cultural issue.

-In addition, the Editor will on occasion bring articles together into either Symposia, a set of four or five articles on a given topic or author that speak to each other, or In Focus columns, with two or three articles on a specific and narrowly-defined topic.
+In addition, the editor will on occasion bring articles together into either Symposia, a set of four or five articles that speak to each other on a given topic or author, or In Focus columns, with two or three articles on a specific and narrowly defined topic.

 PLEASE NOTE: Address all correspondence concerning Philosophy and Literature to philandlit@bard.edu only: using other email addresses at Bard College or Johns Hopkins University Press will only complicate and delay matters.
-We receive an extraordinary number of submissions and emails from around the world, and we try to reply as quickly as is humanly possible.
-Patience is a virtue -- one that we particularly appreciate.
-If there is a delay longer than what you regard as reasonable, please re-send your email.
+We receive an extraordinary number of submissions and emails from around the world, and we try to reply as quickly as humanly possible.
+Patience is a virtue—one that we particularly appreciate.
+If a delay is longer than what you regard as reasonable, please resend your email.

 Style Guide

-Philosophy and Literature follows the specifications of the Chicago Manual of Style, preferably the most recent edition.
-Authors who are unable to locate a copy of this valuable book should carefully study the bibliographic style of previous issues of the journal.
+Philosophy and Literature follows the specifications of the most recent edition of the Chicago Manual of Style.
+Authors who are unable to locate this valuable book should carefully study the bibliographic style of previous issues of the journal.
 Among the most important aspects to note: The journal uses endnotes rather than footnotes, and does not use Works Cited lists.

 We urge authors to cooperate in careful manuscript preparation and adherence to this guide and the Chicago Manual.
 Such assistance will expedite the appearance of your manuscript.